 Welcome to the Temporary IRG Website

-Now in 2016, the IRG dedicates its expertise in democratic governance in the service of environmental and social transitions
+The IRG is working on democratic governance in the service of environmental and social transitions

 The global economic system, based on the myth of infinite growth and concentration of profits, depletes the earth's resources, increases inequality and repeatedly fuels political and social crises.